cockroachdb/replicator/README.md

 will be in a transactionally-consistent state with respect to the source database.
 This is desirable in a steady-state configuration, however it imposes limitations on the maximum throughput or transaction size that `cdc-sink` is able to achieve.
-In situations where a large volume or a high rate of data must be transferred, e.g.: an initial CDC `CHANGEFEED` backfill, the changefeed may be created with the `?immediate=true` query parameter in order to apply all mutations to the target table without staging them.
+In situations where a large volume or a high rate of data must be transferred, e.g.: an initial CDC `CHANGEFEED` backfill, the server may be started with the `--immediate` command-line parameter in order to apply all mutations to the target table without staging them.

 `cdc-sink` relies heavily upon the delivery guarantees provided by a CockroachDB `CHANGEFEED`.
 When